imrafaelmerino/json-values/README.md

 JsObj w = JsObj.of( JsPair.of("a.b.0", 1 ),
                     JsPair.of("a.b.1", 2 )
                   );

-//parsing a string, which returns a _jsonvalues.TryObj_ computation that may fail
+//parsing a string, which returns a jsonvalues.TryObj computation that may fail
 JsObj z = JsObj.parse("{\"a\": {\"b\": [1,2]}}").orElseThrow();
-Assert.assertEquals(w, z);
  ```
 ##### 1.2- Creation of mutable json objects.
 ```
-import jsonvalues.*;
 JsObj _empty_ = JsObj._empty_();

 JsObj _x_ = JsObj._of_("a", JsInt.of(1),